 For well over a decade, Daniel Grotta and Sally Wiener Grotta werePC Magazine's resident experts on digital photography, imaging, scanning, color management and anything else related to pictures in computers.
 At PC Magazine Labs, they created the test scripts for digital photography, cross-platform testing, imaging software, scanners and digital image quality, as well as defined many of the magazine's other protocols and procedures for testing and analyzing various imaging products and processes.

-Daniel and Sally wrote well over 1,000 articles and reviews on technology for for just about all the major tech publications, as well as numerous books on imaging and photography.
+Daniel and Sally wrote well over 1,000 articles and reviews on technology for just about all the major tech publications, as well as numerous books on imaging and photography.
 Team Grotta, as they were known, were also popular speakers on imaging and photography, having conducted seminars throughout the continent, and appearing on various TV and radio shows.

 At DigitalBenchmarks, the Grottas expanded and extended the test processes and protocols that they established at PC Magazine Labs, to provide greater in-depth competitive analyses, R&D testing, market analyses and other services.
 Their clients ranged from manufacturers to investment companies to corporate users of digital technology.